jameyquinn/jameyquinn.github.io/README.md

 I mention the happiness indicator because I have had two scrum masters at two distinct times insist that happiness is the only important measure of teamwork.
 We did not last long together.
 I despise it as a measure of team success.

 All the good juju and kumbaya in the world won't save us if you aren't contributing to the learning and productivity of yourself, your colleagues, and this company.
-Happy - IMHO - is not an acceptable byproduct of failure to live up to expections.
+Happy - IMHO - is not an acceptable byproduct of failure to live up to expectations.

 Instead, make reasonable promises about useful things to people who care.
 Second, deliver on that promise on time. *Rinse and repeat.*